SciML/ModelingToolkit.jl/docs/src/tutorials/SampledData.md

 # Clocks and Sampled-Data Systems
 A sampled-data system contains both continuous-time and discrete-time components, such as a continuous-time plant model and a discrete-time control system.
 ModelingToolkit supports the modeling and simulation of sampled-data systems by means of *clocks*.

+!!! danger "Experimental"
+    The sampled-data interface is currently experimental and at any time subject to breaking changes **not** respecting semantic versioning.

 A clock can be seen as an *even source*, i.e., when the clock ticks, an even is generated.
 In response to the event the discrete-time logic is executed, for example, a control signal is computed.
 For basic modeling of sampled-data systems, the user does not have to interact with clocks explicitly, instead, the modeling is performed using the operators
 - [`Sample`](@ref)
 - [`Hold`](@ref)